raganwald/raganwald.github.com/_posts/2017-07-22-closing-iterables-is-a-leaky-abstraction.md

 ### iterators and iterables, a quick recapitulation

-In JavaScript, iterators and iterables provide an abstract interface for sequentially accessing values, such as you might find in a collection.[^collections]
+In JavaScript, iterators and iterables provide an abstract interface for sequentially accessing values, such as we might find in collections like arrays or priority queues.[^collections]

 [^collections]: For a more thorough discussion of iterators and iterables, have a look at the [Collections](https://leanpub.com/javascriptallongesix/read#collections) chapter of [JavaScript Allongé](https://leanpub.com/javascriptallongesix)